The Foundations of Freedom

 “When our perils are past, shall our gratitude sleep?” -George Canning

 At the dawn of this nation’s history is the war we know as “The Revolutionary War.”
 The American situation was dire then.
-Thousands of British troops were on American soil, able to go where they wanted, infinitely better supplied and provisioned, trained and drilled into the world’s greatest military power, and all that further strengthened by approximately 30,000 war-seasoned and experienced German troops hired by the English to fight their battles.
-These “mercenaries,” as the Americans called them, came to America in entire units with their own uniforms, flags, weapons and officers.
+Thousands of British troops were on American soil, able to go where they wanted, infinitely better supplied and provisioned, and trained and drilled into the world’s greatest military power.
+And all that was further strengthened by approximately 30,000 war-seasoned and experienced German troops hired by the English to fight their battles.
+These “mercenaries,” as the Americans called them, came to America in entire units with their own uniforms, flags, weapons, and officers.

-It was the character of the America’s great men that saw to a pacific resolution after the battles of the American Revolution.
-With the principles of freedom in place, with a Constitution and a Bill of Rights established, every American war since that first war has been for the maintaining of human liberties and freedoms throughout the world and in every age.
+It was the character of America’s great men that allowed for unique, equality-focused laws to be put in place after the battles of the American Revolution.
+And since the time when the Constitution and Bill of Rights were established, the US has worked to maintain human liberties and freedoms throughout the world.

 May is Military Appreciation Month

 May is a special month: the month we recognize and honor those who have fought for these same liberties and freedoms.
 It was in 1999 when Congress first designated May as National Military Appreciation Month.
-This month of recognition was established so the nation could publically demonstrate their appreciation for the sacrifices and successes made by our service members – past and present.
+This month of recognition was established so the nation could publicly demonstrate their appreciation for the sacrifices and successes made by our servicemembers—past and present.